wareya/filli/readme.md

+Filli AOT: A modified version of filli that uses ALMOST the same interpreter code, but set up in a way that lets it AOT compile to C instead.

+This version of the readme is slightly outdated.
+Read the version from the master branch!

 # Filli

 Filli is an ultra small (language code under 1000 SLOC) dynamic programming language written in pure C (C23, or C99 with GCCisms) with no dependencies.